Chicago Loop Location 53 W. Jackson Blvd. - Suite 1301, Chicago, IL 60604

 DukhNiwaran’s name is pronounced Dukh (rhymes with book) ni-VAR-in

-Dr. Lewis is a Postdoctoral fellow who specializes in working with children, adolescents, and emerging adults presenting with histories of early and chronic trauma (Complex or Developmental Trauma).
+Dr. Lewis is a pre-licensed doctoral level and trained clinican who specializes in working with emerging adults and adults presenting with histories of early and chronic trauma (Complex or Developmental Trauma).
 Dr. Lewis also works with individuals who experience depression, anxiety, self-harm, difficulties with developmental life transitions, difficulties with mood/emotional dysregulation, issues of separation and loss, abuse (sexual, physical, domestic), relationship issues, grief and loss and failure to launch issues among emerging adults from affluent backgrounds.